The Ultimate Ignition Poker Review

 Anonymous tables are brilliant

-Anonymous tables is an ingenious feature was introduced several years ago to combat players armed with stat tracking programs and websites keeping historical data on players.
+Anonymous tables is an ingenious feature that was introduced in 2011 by Ignition ancestor Bovada to combat players armed with stat tracking programs.
+It also rendered websites keeping historical data on players useless.

 With games becoming tighter and tougher, Ignition Poker took action to make sure their perenially-soft games stayed inviting to inexperienced players.